samvera-deprecated/sufia/README.md

 Lastly, you will need to set `config.analytics = true` and `config.analytic_start_date` in _config/initializers/sufia.rb_ and ensure that the OAuth client email has the proper access within your Google Analyics account.
 To do so, go to the _Admin_ tab for your Google Analytics account.
 Click on _User Management_, in the _Account_ column, and add "Read & Analyze" permissions for the OAuth client email address.

+## Zotero integration

+TODO: Write this up here.
+Describe the architecture and all the steps required to get it up and running.

 ## Tag Cloud